-MAS Holdings (MAS) is committed to ensuring transparency and traceability throughout our supply chain.
-The ability to trace our components from raw materials to the finished product provides us with the information that we need to uphold our code of conduct, optimize our supply chain and to comply with applicable social compliance laws and international conventions such as the International Labor Organization (ILO) Forced Labor Convention, Uyghur Forced Labor Prevention Act (UFLPA), German Due Diligence Act, French AGEC Law and upcoming several legislatures from the European Union parliament on application of Digital Product Passport (DPP) for Apparel and Textiles.
+MAS is committed to ensuring transparency and traceability throughout our supply chain.
+The ability to trace our components from raw materials to the finished product provides us with the information that we need to uphold this Code, optimize our supply chain and to comply with applicable social compliance laws and international conventions such as the International Labor Organization (ILO) Forced Labor Convention, Uyghur Forced Labor Prevention Act (UFLPA), German Due Diligence Act, French AGEC Law and upcoming several legislatures from the European Union parliament on application of Digital Product Passport (DPP) for Apparel and Textiles ("Laws Prohibiting Child and Forced Labor").

-The UFLPA reinforces the United States (US) stance against the importation of goods produced with forced labor by establishing a rebuttable presumption that any goods, wares, articles, and merchandise mined, produced, or manufactured wholly or in part in the Xinjiang Uyghur Autonomous Region (XUAR) of the People's Republic of China (PRC), or produced by certain entities, are not entitled to entry to the US.
+The UFLPA reinforces the United States (US) stance against the importation of goods produced with forced labor by establishing a rebuttable presumption that any goods, wares, articles, and merchandise mined, produced, or manufactured wholly or in part in the Xinjiang Uyghur Autonomous Region (XUAR) of the People's Republic of China (PRC), or produced by certain entities1 are not entitled to entry to the US.
 The UFLPA establishes a high burden of proof on US importers to comply with specified conditions and demonstrate clear and convincing evidence that (1) the goods are not mined, produced, or manufactured wholly or in part in XUAR, and are therefore outside UFLPA's scope; or (2) the goods within UFLPA's scope were not made with forced labor.

-MAS is committed to supporting its customers in complying with the UFLPA and other similar legislature in relation to combating child and forced labor across supply chains.
-This document illustrates MAS' approach for assisting its customers and provides a non-exhaustive list of documents that may be required in a UFLPA applicability review submission as well as other upcoming legislature in the same lines.
+MAS is committed to supporting its customers in complying with any legislature in relation to combating child and forced labor across supply chains.
+This Annexure illustrates MAS' approach for assisting its customers and provides a non-exhaustive list of documents that may be required to be provided under the existing and upcoming Laws Prohibiting Child and Forced Labor.
 MAS reserves the right to request for any additional documents from time to time as may be required.

-We created this document to communicate the requirements of UFLPA and other similar legislature prohibiting child and forced labor in supply chains and to clearly define the expectations that we have of our suppliers.
-This document provides guidelines that will assist suppliers and factories in understanding the processes for tracing materials and maintaining appropriate documentation.
-In the event a vendor is sourcing any material contained in a finished MAS product from other third-party suppliers (upstream business partners), the vendor shall ensure that the upstream business partners comply with the obligations set out herein.
+We created this Annexure to communicate the requirements of Laws Prohibiting Child and Forced Labor and to clearly define the expectations that we have of our Vendors.
+This Annexure provides guidelines that will assist Vendors in understanding the processes for tracing materials and maintaining appropriate documentation.
+In the event a Vendor is sourcing any material contained in a finished MAS product from other third-party suppliers (upstream business partners), the Vendor shall ensure that the upstream business partners comply with the obligations set out herein.